How to Write a Profile or Interview-Based Article

 By now you should have three to five subtitles, depending on your target length, and some great quotes about each of those topics.
 It's time to tell your readers why all the subtitles are important.

 Use transitional phrasing, such as "Mr. Blank agrees..." or "Ms. SoAndSo makes this clear when she..." to move into your subject's quotes.
 Finish out the paragraph, subtitle, or idea with more research or exposition, and wrap it up or transition it to the next subtitle.

 Many writers prefer to do this first before fleshing out their subtitles.
 It can establish some internal guidelines for the subtitles and help you get things sorted out in your own mind as to where you're going with this story.
 But whether you do it before or after you flesh out your subtitles, introduce the subject, her history, and the background of your piece.
 The introduction should reflect on the article in general, and it should also frame the interviewee in some way.

 Now wrap things up with your conclusion.
-This often alludes back to the introduction or to some interesting part of the interview.
+It often alludes back to the introduction or some interesting part of the interview.
 You can also use it to give a look ahead to the interviewee's future plans.